 Low moisture mozzarella is packaged like normal cheese and is a drier variety, whereas fresh mozzarella is packaged with the water and a little of that water is going to come out in the cooking, which with pasta can make things a bit gloopy with the pesto.

-Note that this pesto pasta is quite thick and cheesy.
+Note that these pesto noodles is quite thick and cheesy.
 If you’d prefer a thinner sauce, add some of the pasta cooking water to the skillet until the dish reaches your desired consistency.

 More Pesto Dishes You’ll Love: